Wallington High School: Athletics

 The Wallington High School Panthers participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to realignment that took effect in the fall of 2010, the school was a member of the Bergen County Scholastic League (BCSL) in the National Division.
 With 264 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 The school participates in joint girls soccer and boys tennis teams with Henry P. Becton Regional High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

-The 1986 girls volleyball team finished the season with a 20-2 record after winning the Group I state championship, defeating runner-up Bogota High School in two games (15-13 and 15-12) in the final match of the tournament.
+The 1986 girls volleyball team finished the season with a 20–2 record after winning the Group I state championship, defeating runner-up Bogota High School in two games (15–13 and 15–12) in the final match of the tournament.

-Under Hall of Fame coach Leonard J. Smith, the Panthers 1959 football team finished the season undefeated with a record of 7-0-1 and were awarded the North I, Group I state championship.
+Under Hall of Fame coach Leonard J. Smith, the Panthers 1959 football team finished the season undefeated with a record of 7–0–1 and were awarded the North I, Group I state championship.
 In the playoff era, the team has won the North I Group I state sectional championship in 1990 and 2010.
-The team won the 1990 North I Group I sectional title with a 28-22 win in the championship game against Cresskill High School.
-The team won the 2010 North I Group I sectional championship, beating Mountain Lakes High School by a score of 23-21 at New Meadowlands Stadium.
+The team won the 1990 North I Group I sectional title with a 28–22 win in the championship game against Cresskill High School.
+The team won the 2010 North I Group I sectional championship, beating Mountain Lakes High School by a score of 23–21 at New Meadowlands Stadium.
 The defeat ended a 35-game winning streak for Mountain Lakes, at the time the longest such streak in New Jersey.
-Wallington has maintained a rivalry with Henry P. Becton Regional High School since the two schools first played each other in 1973, which was listed by The Record as one of the best in Bergen and Passaic counties; through the 2017 season, Becton leads with a 15-5 record in games between the two schools.
+Wallington has maintained a rivalry with Henry P. Becton Regional High School since the two schools first played each other in 1973, which was listed by The Record as one of the best in Bergen and Passaic counties; through the 2017 season, Becton leads with a 15–5 record in games between the two schools.

-The boys' soccer team won the 2009 North I, Group I state sectional title with a 4-0 win vs. Leonia High School.
-The team won the 2010 North I, Group I state sectional tournament for a second consecutive year with a 2-1 win over Midland Park High School.
-The soccer team went on to win the Group I state championship, the first for the team in school history, with a win in the tournament finals against South River High School by a score of 1-0.
+The boys' soccer team won the 2009 North I, Group I state sectional title with a 4–0 win vs. Leonia High School.
+The team won the 2010 North I, Group I state sectional tournament for a second consecutive year with a 2–1 win over Midland Park High School.
+The soccer team went on to win the Group I state championship, the first for the team in school history, with a win in the tournament finals against South River High School by a score of 1–0.